0x48piraj/wrong8007/README.md

                    └─────────────────────────┘
 ```

-For example, the keyboard trigger (`trigger_keyboard.c`) listens for a secret phrase; if it matches, it runs your configured executable instantly.
+For example, the keyboard trigger (`trigger/keyboard.c`) listens for a secret phrase; if it matches, it runs your configured executable instantly.
 Other triggers (USB, network) work independently - load the module with any combination you need.

 You can read more about the project's design philosophy [here](docs/DESIGN.md).